Ethical Issues In Counseling With Children And Adults

 In some situations, a therapist may be called on to give expert testimony in a court case or a custody battle.
 In these situations, it is important that the therapist provide accurate and complete testimony about what they have found and report only the facts.
 Staying focused on specific clinical information and assessments is imperative.
 The therapist should never have a vested interest in any particular outcome from this type of testimony.

 Monitoring Other Therapists

 If the therapist in question is responsible for an entire office or a group of therapists, they must monitor what those other therapists are doing.
 They need to pay attention to whether the other therapists in their facility are also maintaining the ethical guidelines discussed in this article.
 If they’re not, the therapist in charge would be responsible for issuing reprimands, requiring additional training, or removing specific therapists from their positions.
 If they don’t, this could be considered an ethical violation.

 Proper Billing Procedures

 What does billing have to do with ethics?
 In fact, there is an important connection.
 Therapists, just like anyone else who bills for an office call or hourly appointment, are responsible for proper billing.
-Whether they are billing a patient directly or an insurance company, they must make sure that they bill only for the services that are provided and accurately account for the time that is spent on a visit.
+Whether they are billing a client directly or an insurance company, they must make sure that they bill only for the services that are provided and accurately account for the time that is spent on a visit.
 These types of billing responsibilities help maintain ethical standards.